top of page

 SLOTH

 Poor or minimal maintenance of documents.
-It is critical to make available all leases, amendments, histories of maintenance, replacements, floor plans, surveys, title reports, soil tests, EPA reports, etc.
+It is critical to be very diligent on keeping good records and make available all leases, amendments, histories of maintenance, replacements, floor plans, surveys, title reports, soil tests, EPA reports, etc. If you are looking to sell you property and have very little of this information buyers tend to discount the asset.

 7.